 For instance, if you're visiting the British Museum, you may want to add St. Pancras Station as a possibility.
 It's a beautiful building, and definitely worth seeing, with the added bonus of hosting plenty of artisan food stalls where you can fill up before hopping on the Tube to your afternoon activity.
 Or, if you're visiting London Zoo, why not spend some time in Camden Town at the market, pubs, and fashion stores in the late afternoon and evening?
 Thinking smart about scheduling helps to pack much more in during a trip to London.

 Schedule Some More Distant Attractions During a Longer Trip to London

-Over in the east, Greenwich hosts the Royal Observatory (hence Greenwich Mean Time), as well as the National Maritime Museum, the beautiful expanse of Greenwich Park, and the O2 Arena.
+Over in the east, Greenwich hosts the Royal Observatory (hence Greenwich Mean Time), as well as the National Maritime Museum, (close to Novotel London Canary Wharf) the beautiful expanse of Greenwich Park, and the O2 Arena.
 To the north, Hampstead Heath is fun to explore with kids, while Highgate Village is picturesque, and there are EPL grounds like the Emirates and White Hart Lane to attend.
 You might even go further to Canterbury or St. Albans.